-I loved getting ready with my family – my mom, sister, cousin and daughter – we spent the day playing in our room and just enjoying each others company.
+I loved getting ready with my family – my mom, sister, cousin, and daughter – we spent the day playing in our room and just enjoying each other’s company.

 My father passed away in 2012, so my Uncle David walked me down the aisle.
 We also recently lost my Aunt Melodie and Aunt Jo, so it was an emotional time for everyone.
 I walked down the aisle to “Somewhere Over the Rainbow” and there were three rainbows that came out just before I stepped on the sand…it was unreal, I mean three rainbows!?!
-Amazing moment that I will cherish forever!
+An amazing moment that I will cherish forever!

 Did you have any DIY (do it yourself) details?

 I did a DIY photo booth – we bought a polaroid camera and a bunch of little film cartridges.
-I found some fun ideas for photo props on etsy and went to target to come up with everything myself.
+I found some fun ideas for photo props on Etsy and went to target to come up with everything myself.
 It made for some great memories!

 We also had my cousin create a “Leave a Message for the Bride and Groom”, message in a bottle table.
 She soaked paper in tea leaves and did such a great job making it look authentic.
 We plan to open the messages on our 1st anniversary.